R21Digital/galactic-archives/src/pages/mission.md

 ## Mission

-Our mission is to centralize Star Wars Galaxies knowledge and preserve community history.
+Our mission is to centralize SWG knowledge and preserve community history.
 Everyone is invited to contribute their expertise.